 There is a little trail that goes around the park that I often see people use to walk their dogs, but it is not much of a trail to get in any mileage.

 Nature: The park had several large oaks and a gumball tree scattered around the area, which are beautiful.
 However with the often cut grass and no other layer of vegetation, it was a pretty sterile environment apart from the occasional squirrel and house sparrow you would see flitting about.

 Address: 5309 Winfred Dr, Fort Worth, TX 76133

 Latitude: 32.662072 Longitude: -97.380733

-Trails:.32 around field and park, could easily add another .3 miles if you walk around the school starting with the side walk to the south and then heading north to the west of the school and then heading east back to the parks trail.
+Trails: The park offers .32 mile paved trail around the field and park.
+You could easily add another .3 miles if you walk around the school starting with the side walk to the south and then heading north to the west of the school and then heading east back to the parks trail.